 If you want to make extra money while you are walking dogs, you can also use the other apps that pay you to walk listed above too.

-Delivering food through Postmates can be a nice little side gig to earn some extra cash.
+Delivering food through apps like Uber Eats or Postmates can be a nice little side gig to earn some extra cash.
 You can work as little or as much as you want, whenever you want.

 This can be done by car, bike, or even by foot if you live in an urban area.
 You could fit in deliveries at any time you want, like before work, during lunch, or after work.